-Newly created application repository should be used instead of the https://github.com/orocrm/crm-application.git
+A newly created application repository should be used instead of the https://github.com/orocrm/crm-application.git

 php bin/console cache:clear --env=dev

 Application Custom Code

-Oro application structure is based on Symfony Standard Edition and we highly recommend to follow Symfony Best Practices for any custom application that you build on top of OroPlatform, OroCRM, or OroCommerce.
+Oro application structure is based on Symfony Standard Edition and we highly recommend to follow Symfony Best Practices for any custom application you build on top of OroPlatform, OroCRM, or OroCommerce.

 In the root folder of your application, there is an src folder.
 Use it as a working directory for your custom project and put your custom code there.
-Like in Symfony applications, all custom code in Oro application is organized in bundles - modules that group application functionality (see Symfony Bundle System for best practice of module structure and design).
+Like in Symfony applications, all custom code in the Oro application is organized in bundles - modules that group application functionality (see Symfony Bundle System for best practice of module structure and design).

-- Lock all dependencies with composer.lock before taking the code to production
+- Lock all dependencies with composer.lock before taking the code to production.

-- Warm up the application cache in production mode
+- Warm up the application cache in production mode.

-- Disable access to index_dev.php
+- Disable access to index_dev.php.

-- Configure crontab and run web socket server
+- Configure crontab and run web socket server.

 Oro applications are scalable.